API Documentation

 // put your api in a package of your project

-package camundala.examples.invoice
+package camundala.examples.invoice.api

 // define an object that extends from a common Api Creator